-More than 40 wounded in a truck bomb blast in Afghanistan
+Suicide bomb attack in Afghanistan kills 4, wounds 90

-KABUL, Afghanistan (AP) — Afghan officials say a truck bomb detonated in the capital Kabul, wounding scores.

-Health Ministry spokesman Wahidullah Mayar says that more than 40 wounded people were taken to hospitals in the capital.
+Health Ministry spokesman Wahidullah Mayar also said that around 90 people, mostly civilians, were wounded and taken to hospitals in the capital.

-Najib Danish spokesman for the interior ministry sad that a truck bomb explosion took place near the Green Village compound in Kabul’s Police District Nine (PD9).
+The blast occurred between the Green Village and the country’s customs department, all roads to the area were blocked by security forces and an investigation has been launched to assess the damage caused by the explosion, according to the office of Kabul’s police chief.

 So far, there has been no claim of responsibility for attack, but both the Taliban and the Islamic state group have previously claimed attacks in the capital.
 Taliban insurgents have recently been carrying out near-daily attacks targeting Afghan forces.